Introduction

 - Frequency of precipitation – total number of precipitation days within a season

-- Gini Coefficient – quantifies the inequality (variability) of precipitation events within a season
+- Gini Coefficient – quantifies the temporal distribution of precipitation within a season by measuring inequality in the amount of precipitation received during precipitation events

-- Close to 0 = less inequality in precipitation across a season, with each precipitation event having similar amounts, much like a uniform distribution
+- Close to 0 = less inequality in precipitation across a season, with each precipitation event having similar amounts (more equality), much like a uniform distribution

 - Close to 1 = more inequality in precipitation across a season, where there is large variation in the amount of precipitation received from event to event

-- Lorenz Asymmetry Coefficient – quantifies the kind of precipitation events (heavy or light) within a season by measuring the degree of inequity in the temporal distribution of precipitation
+- Lorenz Asymmetry Coefficient – quantifies the kind of precipitation events (heavy or light) within a season by measuring the degree of inequality in the temporal distribution of precipitation

-- Less than 1 = inequity in the precipitation across a season caused by many, small precipitation events
+- Less than 1 = inequality in the precipitation across a season caused by many, small precipitation events

-- Greater than 1 = inequity in the precipitation across a season caused by a few large precipitation events
+- Greater than 1 = inequality in the precipitation across a season caused by a few large precipitation events

 For each location, we need to average each of these four precipitation measures for each season, for every year from 1981-2010.
 This will result in a time series of 120 seasonal averages (4 seasons per year x 30 years) of each variable, which we will then average over the entire time period.
 Thus, our final dataset will contain the 30-year average of the four precipitation variables for each season (16 total precipitation variables).